Aaron J. Chalfin

 Research Methods

 "No Ground Truth?
-No Problem: Improving Administrative Data Linking Using Active Learning and a Little Bit of Guile," Working Paper (with Sarah Tahamont, Zubin Jelveh, Melissa McNeill, Shi Yan and Ben Hansen)
+No Problem: Improving Administrative Data Linking Using Active Learning and a Little Bit of Guile," PLoS ONE (with Sarah Tahamont, Zubin Jelveh, Melissa McNeill, Shi Yan and Ben Hansen)

 “Measuring Marginal Crime Concentration: A New Solution to an Old Problem,” Journal of Research in Crime & Delinquency (with Jacob Kaplan and Maria Cuellar)